Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Preliminaries and Dynamic Network Setup

-In this paper, we concentrate on a class of simple graphs, which are \textit{acyclic}, meaning that there does not exist a pair of vertices $i$, $j$ which can reach each other via directed paths.
+In this paper, we concentrate on simple \textit{acyclic} graphs, meaning that a vertex does not reach itself via a directed path.
 In a simple acyclic graph $\mathcal{G}$, a \textit{source} is a vertex without any in-neighbors, and likewise, a \textit{sink} is a vertex without any out-neighbors.